Monday - 9 AM to 9 PM

 Do you have computers that I can use at the library? – Yes.
 We have 12 computers for internet access, 2 computers specifically for job searching, 1 designated for word processing, 1 for genealogy research, and 1 Express Computer (you do not need your library card for the express computer).

-How do I access the internet? – The West Bend Library REQUIRES that you have your library card with you.
-A library card guarantees you one hour of Internet access per day.
+How do I access the internet? – The West Bend Library requests that you have your library card with you.
+You are guaranteed one hour of Internet access per day.
 If no one is waiting for access, your time may be extended.
 We also have an express computer available for 15 minute sessions.
-Internet access is denied for patrons with fines exceeding $5.00.

 Can I print at the library? – All of our computers have black & white, single-sided printing available.
 It is $0.25 a page to print.
 You may bring in your own paper, but printing will still cost $0.25 per page.